asreview/asreview/docs/source/server_overview.rst

 ASReview LAB server is installed in the same way as ASReview LAB.
 See the `installation instructions <installation>`_ for more information.

-Optional: If you want to make use of the Postgresql database, you need to install the `psycopg2` package.
+Optional: If you want to make use of the PostgreSQL database, you need to install the `psycopg2` package.
 This can be done by running the following
 command: